gbhug5a/Solar-Power-Load-Sharing/README.md

 ### and physical testing of a new opamp version.

+### Update 3:

+The opamp version has been revised to take into account the opamp's input offset voltage.
+See the folder "OpampVersion-Revisited", and the PDF included therein.

 ### Update 2:

 Results of actual testing of the solar-powered opamp circuit have been included,